marmelab/highlight-search-term/Readme.md

 ## Troubleshooting

-If you get errors similar to `DOMException: Failed to execute 'setEnd' on 'Range': The offset 11 is larger than the node's length (5).`, make sure you don't mix static and dynamic texts.
-See the tip in previous section.
+If you see errors in the console similar to `DOMException: Failed to execute 'setEnd' on 'Range': The offset 11 is larger than the node's length (5).`, make sure you don't mix static and dynamic texts.
+See the note above for an example.

 ## License